 All application materials need to be completed two weeks prior to the semester start to be considered for admission.

-Starting your application early will help ensure you have plenty of time to gather required materials (such as transcripts), transfer credits, apply for financial aid, and complete the University of Wisconsin System Online Admission Application.
+Starting your application early will ensure you have plenty of time to gather required materials (such as transcripts), apply for financial aid, and complete the University of Wisconsin System Online Admission Application.

-Admission to the UW Master of Science in Health and Wellness Management program requires:
+To be eligible for the Master of Science in Health and Wellness Management students must meet the following requirements:

-- A bachelor’s degree in any discipline from an accredited university and a minimum grade point average (GPA) of 3.0.
-Students with a GPA less than 3.0 may be considered for a provisional admission and should contact an enrollment adviser for more information.
+- Bachelor’s degree, in any discipline, from an accredited university (min.
+3.0 GPA).
+Students with a GPA of less than 3.0 may be considered for provisional admission and should contact an enrollment adviser for more information.

-- Prerequisite coursework in personal health, anatomy and physiology or human biology, intro to psychology, and elementary statistics.
-Relevant work experience may be considered in lieu of this coursework.
-Please contact an enrollment adviser for details.
+- Prerequisite coursework: personal health, anatomy and physiology or human biology, intro to psychology, and elementary statistics.
+Relevant work experience may be considered in lieu of coursework.

 - Your resume.